What is Everest Base Camp?

 The normal duration of Everest Base Camp is 2 weeks.
 Also, it can depend on the trekkers.
 Sometimes it can be over 2 weeks and sometimes it can take less than 10 days.

 On a daily basis, the duration of the walk is 5-6 hours on average.
-The shortest day of the trek can be 2-3 hours while the longest can take 7-8 hours of walk.
+The shortest day of the trek can be 2-3 hours while the longest can take 7-8 hours of walking.

-The weather in Everest Base Camp is always unpredictable.
+The weather at Everest Base Camp is always unpredictable.
 And usually, it is cold all around the year.
 But the climate changes on Everest according to the season.